-COVID19 Vaccines have been proven safe and effective.
-ACHS providers endorse getting the vaccine and over 90% of the ACHS’ team has now been vaccinated.
+COVID19 Vaccines are proven safe and effective.
+Our providers endorse getting the vaccine and 100% of the ACHS’ team has now been vaccinated.

 By getting the COVID19 vaccine and recommended booster shots you can help stop the spread of the virus and help keep you, your family, and the community healthy.
-ACHS has been approved to administer the COVID19 Vaccine as part of the US Health Resources & Services Administration (HRSA) Health Equity Vaccine Program.
-As such, we have been distributing the COVID vaccine at our sites.
-We currently provide Moderna and Johnson & Johnson Jensen vaccines as well as booster shots for our patients (while supply and staffing permits).
+ACHS has been approved to administer the COVID19 Vaccine, and boosters as part of the US Health Resources & Services Administration (HRSA) Health Equity Vaccine Program.
+As such, we have been distributing the COVID vaccine and boosters at our sites.
 There is NO COST for the COVID19 vaccine or booster and you can request one during your regularly scheduled office appointments at check-in or by calling ahead.
 COVID19 vaccines and boosters are also available at most local pharmacies.

 How to get your COVID19 Vaccine at ACHS: Current ACHS patients can call any ACHS location and request a vaccine at an upcoming appointment.
 Don’t have an upcoming appointment?
-You can also get a shot at your local pharmacy.
+You can also get a shot at your local pharmacy or at a state-designated site.
 Have questions?
 Call your home ACHS location.
 To learn more about the COVID19 vaccine, please click here.

 Children’s Vaccines: Pfizer Covid19 Vaccines are now approved and recommended for all children over 5 years of age.
 Due to storage requirements, ACHS does not currently carry the Pfizer vaccine.
 Littleton Regional Healthcare offers the pediatric vaccine.
 To find additional locations for children over 5, please click here.